Dropshipping SEO: The Biggest Growth Lever in Your Store

 Can images affect my store’s SEO?

 Yes.
-Use optimized images with keyword-rich file names and alt tags for better search visibility.
+Use optimized images with keyword-rich file names and alt tags for better search performance.

 Going from products to collections is already a natural “silo.”
 Shopify is built to rank with a few tweaks to the code (which we provide in our course).